 All students sit external examinations for each subject and these examinations aim to be sensitive to the fact that English is the students' second language.

 All subjects (except ELACS) follow the Western Australian Certificate of Education (WACE) syllabi.

 A Combined Percentage Score (CPS) is calculated for all students.
-This score is calculated by averaging the student's final scaled score of their best 3 subjects (excluding ELACS or English 3AB).
-To meet the English competency requirement of the universities students must achieve a score at least 50 in ELACS or English 3AB.
+This score is calculated by averaging the student's best three scaled scores (excluding ELACS) OR averaging the sum of the best three scaled scores and ELACS score, whichever is highest, plus any bonuses*.
+To meet the English competency requirement of the universities students must achieve a score at least 50 in ELACS.
 If a student achieves a CPS of at least 50 and an ELACS score of at least 50 then they are deemed to have been successful in the program and receive a WAUFP Certificate of Achievement.

 Note: Unacceptable subject combinations in the calculation of the CPS are the same as for calculating an ATAR.